Bellinzona: The Three Castles

-The Three Castles, officially listed as the Three Castles, Defensive Wall and Ramparts of the Market-Town of Bellinzona, have been an UNESCO World Heritage Site since 2000.
+The Three Castles, officially listed as the Three Castles, Defensive Wall and Ramparts of the Market-Town of Bellinzona, have been a UNESCO World Heritage Site since 2000.
 The group is composed of Castelgrande, castle Montebello, castle Sasso Corbaro and fortified walls.
 The Castelgrande is located on a rocky peak overlooking the valley, with a series of fortified walls that protect the old town and connect to the Montebello.
 The third castle (Sasso Corbaro) is located on an isolated rocky promontory south-east of the other two.

 Castelgrande

-The site of the Castelgrande has been fortified since at least the late 1st century BC and until the 13th century it was the only fortification in Bellinzona.
-During its history the castle has been known as the stronghold (before the 13th century), the Old Castle in the 14–15th centuries, Uri Castle after 1506 and Saint Michael's Castle from 1818.
+The site of the Castelgrande has been fortified since at least the late 1st century BC and until the 13th century, it was the only fortification in Bellinzona.
+During its history the castle has been known as the stronghold (before the 13th century), the Old Castle in the 14th and 15th centuries, Uri Castle after 1506 and Saint Michael's Castle from 1818.

 The Castelgrande hill includes a nearly vertical side on the north and a steep southern side, but is nearly flat and 150 to 200 m in diameter.
 The natural shape of the hill has encouraged every man-made fortification to follow the same contours.
 While the Roman fort is not visible the Roman foundations were used by the High Middle Ages castle which followed.
 Of the High Middle Ages castle the only visible parts are a few pieces of wall that are still standing.
 Much of the visible castle dates from 1250 to 1500 with extensive renovations and some expansion in the last two centuries.
 Most of the area inside the castle walls is now flat, open space.

 Records from the 11th to 15th centuries as well as archeological evidence indicate that the castle grounds were once full of buildings.
-However most of these were pulled down by the Dukes of Milan to free up interior space.
+However, most of these were pulled down by the Dukes of Milan to free up interior space.
 The open space was divided into 3 large baileys which served to provide temporary housing for troops that could be stationed in Bellinzona.
-Under the Dukes of Milan the outer fortifications were extended and strengthened.
-The walls were raised, extended and towers were added.
+Under the Dukes of Milan, the outer fortifications were extended and strengthened.
+The walls were raised and extended and towers were added.
 The western walls were totally rebuilt and connected to the town walls.

-The castle can be reached by taking an elevator from the foot of the rock to the castle grounds or by climbing steep, narrow streets from the town center through the town wall onto the castle grounds.
+The castle can be reached by taking an elevator from the foot of the rock to the castle grounds or by climbing steep, narrow streets from the town centre through the town wall onto the castle grounds.